A present competence to perform an observable behavior or a behavior which results in an observable product.

 Americans With Disabilities Act

 Most recent comprehensive civil rights legislation for the Disabled.
 This legislation was approved October 1990.
-For further information contact the Office of Equal Opportunity.
+For further information contact the office of Equal Employment Opportunity/Affirmative Action/University ADA Services.

 Referred to in the goals and timetables section of the affirmative action plan, the annual goal is an annual target (annual in that it is the one-year life of the AAP) for placing underutilized groups of protected-class members in those job groups where underutilization exists.